natowi/14-Bit-Circular-Coded-Target/README.md

 - generate a set of printable targets create-target_sheets.py
 - generates 516 targets

+Constructs SVG file for sheet of targets and then uses Inkscape to combine adjacent target segments into a single path and to export a PDF.

 ----
 Detect and decode the Circular Coded Targets: https://github.com/poxiao2/CCTDecode